-Since our inception in 1993 we have been specializing in the individual construction permit process.
-We have successfully prepared thousands of permits across over forty Townships in three States.
-Under the new regulations we have prepared 50 plans already in this year alone.
+Since our inception in 1993, we have been specializing in the individual construction permit process.
+We have successfully prepared thousands of permits over forty townships in three states.
+Under the new regulations, we have prepared 50 plans already in this year alone.

-Twenty years ago the permit process was little more than an erosion control plan.
+Twenty years ago, the permit process was little more than an erosion control plan.
 Things have changed with the aggressive implementation of the ACT 167, MS4 as it relates to stormwater management.
-After years of neglect it was time to gain control over the persistent flooding created by years of lack of attention to construction.
-You will near those two acronyms often.
-Act 167 was implemented by the Department of Emvironmental Protection (EPA) and FEMA.
+After years of neglect, it was time to gain control over the persistent flooding created by the lack of attention to construction.
+You will hear those two acronyms often.
+ACT 167 was implemented by the Department of Environmental Protection (EPA) and FEMA.
 MS4 permits were developed around a general PADEP boiler plate specification.
 The MS4 varies greatly across Townships and Counties.

-What this means to all of us in the industry is we must make efforts to reduce stormwater runoff from past and future development.
+To all of us in the industry, this means that we must make efforts to reduce stormwater runoff from past and future developments.

-These regulations are difficult to understand.
+These regulations can be difficult to understand.
 Many townships have created their own methods in the stormwater permit (MS4).
-Also being in this aggressive economic environment time and cost is our edge!
+Being in this aggressive economic environment, time and cost is our edge!
 We not only must become educated ourselves, but we must educate the consumer!

-Our clients are at a disadvantage to negotiate a contract without addressing the new stormwater management procedures.
-Further. with a consumer who is not familiar with the regulations, can easily be mislead by a contractor, who is not following the code.
-Either unintentionally or intentionally, prepares a proposal without consideration for stormater management.
-Comes in with a much lower bid and is awarded the contract only to impose extras onto the homeowner.
-We hear this all the time when a homeowner ask us, if the stormwater management is necessary.
+Clients are at a disadvantage if they negotiate a contract without addressing the new stormwater management procedures.
+Furthermore, a consumer who is not familiar with the regulations can be easily misled by a contractor who is not following the code.
+Either unintentionally or intentionally, the contractor prepares a proposal without consideration for stormwater management.
+Then they come in with a much lower bid and is awarded the contract, only to impose extras onto the homeowner.
+We hear this all the time when a homeowner asks us, if the stormwater management is necessary.